snehageorge667/blinkit-springboot/README.md

 # blinkit-springboot
-A Spring Boot RESTful API for managing grocery items with CRUD operations, CSV import, and search functionality.
-Built using a layered architecture (Controller, Service, Repository) with Spring Data JPA and H2 database.
-Ideal as a starter template for backend services.

-Features

-CRUD Operations: Create, Read, Update, Delete grocery items.
+This project is a Grocery Management and Search System built using Spring Boot, PostgreSQL, and Spring Data JPA.
+It allows users to search for grocery items, view details, and manage data via REST APIs and a simple web interface.

+#Features

-CSV Import: Bulk import grocery data from a CSV file.
+Load grocery items from a CSV file into PostgreSQL automatically.

-Search API: Search grocery items by name, category, or description.
+Search grocery items by name, category, or description.

-Validation: Input validation for creating/updating items.

-In-Memory Database: Uses H2 for easy setup and testing.

-Gradle Build: Simplified dependency management with Gradle.
+REST API endpoints for CRUD operations on grocery items.

+Web UI for quick search and display.

+Uses Spring Boot with embedded Tomcat server (runs on port 8080 by default).

+#Tech Stack

+Backend: Java 21, Spring Boot 3, Spring Data JPA

+Database: PostgreSQL

+Build Tool: Gradle

+Frontend: HTML (basic search interface)

+ORM: Hibernate

+API Testing: Swagger (if included)